 • Have experienced a full-term pregnancy and delivery AND are raising (or have raised) that child

-• In a stable living condition
+• Live in a stable environment

 • Not currently on medication for depression or anxiety